 RELATED: Check out Fun Ways to Collect and Craft With Nature in All Four Seasons

-Here’s How I Made the Nature Clothing:
+Here’s How I Made the Clothes:

 This way is super simple!
 Just put strips of double-sided tape over your existing doll clothes.
 Use little strips of tape and cover the whole outfit.
 You can hardly see the tape on the photo below, but I promise it’s on there!